Glen Ridge, New Jersey: History

-Glen Ridge is a frequent location for film, television, and commercial shoots.
-Notable works include Winter Solstice and Mona Lisa Smile.

 Geography

 According to the United States Census Bureau, the borough had a total area of 1.28 square miles (3.31 km2), including 1.28 square miles (3.30 km2) of land and 0.01 square miles (0.01 km2) of water (0.39%).
 It is bounded by Bloomfield to its east, Montclair to its west, East Orange to its south, and shares a short border with Orange to its southwest.
 The borough's US mail ZIP code is 07028.

 Glen Ridge is located on a ridge on the east side of the First Mountain of the Watchung Mountains.
 The town stretches 2 mi from north to south and a maximum of six blocks wide from east to west, and it is only three or two blocks wide in "the Panhandle" north of Bay Avenue.

 Climate

 Glen Ridge has a temperate climate, with warm / hot humid summers and cool / cold winters, according to the Köppen climate classification humid subtropical climate.
 The town gets an average of 49 in of rain per year and 20 in of snowfall, compared to the US averages of 37 in and 25 in inches.
 Glen Ridge has 124 days of measurable precipitation a year.
 During the winter, it is highly recommended to wear warm clothing because it can get very cold, while the summers can get extremely hot and humid.
 The majority of February and a bit of March is when there are the most snowfall.
 Due to the town's elevation and the topography of its river banks, it is not prone to significant flooding.

 There are typically about 205 sunny days per year in Glen Ridge.
 The temperature ranges from a high around 86 degrees in July and a low around 21 degrees in January.
 The comfort index for the town is 47 out of 100, compared to a national average of 44 (with higher numbers being more comfortable).